Certificate in Promoting Public Health

 On this page

-Public health is everyone’s business – not just the business of the health sector.
-The contribution of local authorities, education, social care, families, police, prisons, business and voluntary sectors is now acknowledged as vital.
+Public health is everyone’s business and the contribution of local authorities, education, social care, families, police, prisons, business and voluntary sectors is now acknowledged as vital.
 This certificate enables you, whatever your background and expertise, to develop your knowledge, skills and understanding of multidisciplinary public health across the UK and internationally.
 By the end of your studies, you’ll have gained the knowledge and confidence needed to move your everyday actions and practice forward.

 Fees and facts